 There are many tools available for cleaning up your Mac files and freeing up disk space.
 Here are a few alternatives:

 - CCleaner: A very popular app that started on Windows.
 The professional version costs $24.95, and there is a free version with less functionality.

 - BleachBit: Another free alternative that will quickly free up space on your hard drive and guard your privacy.

-You can read our detailed reviews of the best Mac cleaners for more options.
+You can also read our detailed reviews of the best Mac cleaner for more options.